PaulSebalu/PaulSebalu/README.md

-### Hello 👋 I'm Paul, a Js/Ts Developer who loves working on all ends of the stack and with experience as a Product Designer, based in Kampala, Uganda.
+### Hello 👋 I'm Paul, a Js/Ts Developer who loves working on all ends of the stack with experience as a Product Designer, based in Kampala, Uganda.

 🔭 I’m currently open to collaborating.<br>👥 I’m looking to help with Product work.<br>🌱 I’m currently learning about Product Management and DevOps.<br>